mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 ### NOTES
 Total Time: **80 minutes** &nbsp; Swim: **2100m**

-2 bananas and I was out the door.
+2 bananas and I was out the door, pedalling into a cold headwind to the pool.

 I felt just okay in the pool this morning.
 On the sighting lengths, I practiced almost exclusively picking my head up when breathing on my left; it is just a bit more awkward on that side for me.
 <!---->